dichha/SDEResume/resume-dichha.md

 Dichha Rai
 ==========
-<dichha-rai@uiowa.edu> | +01(563) xxx xxx <br>
+<dichha-rai@uiowa.edu> | +01(563) 277 7765 <br>
-1xxx W Benton Street, Apt Exxx, Iowa City, IA.
+1000 W Benton Street, Apt Exxx, Iowa City, IA.

 ---

 >Dichha is actively seeking for a full time software development engineering position.
 She is motivated, curious and a life-long learner who loves to solve problems through code.
-She is open to opportunties of all company sizes and prefers to work in US coastal areas.
+She is open to opportunties of all company sizes and can relocate.
 Her github respository is [https://www.github.com/dichha](https://www.github.com/dichha)

 ---